abrvsk/Config-Files-Difference-Generator/README.md

 Simple cli-tool for checking difference between configuration files.
 At this point works with flat JSON, YML and INI files.

-For help use gendiff -h
+For help use gendiff ---help

+To format output use
+    -f plain
+    -f standard
+    -f json